.. py:currentmodule:: NonlinearTMM

 * :class:`SecondOrderNLTMM`

-material.
-Mainly wavelength dependent refractive indices and second-order
+material, mainly wavelength-dependent refractive indices and second-order

-suceptibility tensor for nonlinear processes.
+susceptibility tensor for nonlinear processes.

 * Both p- and s-polarization

-* Arbritarty angle of incidence
+* Arbitrary angle of incidence

-* Calculation of field enhancement (:any:`GetEnhancement `)
+* Calculation of field enhancement (:meth:`GetEnhancement `)

-* Sweep over any parameter (:any:`Sweep `)
+* Sweep over any parameter (:meth:`Sweep `)

 In addition to those standard features, the class has similar functionality to

-* Calculation of field enhancement (:any:`WaveGetEnhancement `)
+* Calculation of field enhancement (:meth:`WaveGetEnhancement `)

-* Sweep over any parameter (:any:`WaveSweep `)
+* Sweep over any parameter (:meth:`WaveSweep `)

 nonlinear processes like second-harmonic generation, sum-frequency generation and

-supports both the plane waves and beams.
+supports both plane waves and beams.

 Standard TMM